shakir5154/Largest_Companies_by_Number_of_Employees/README.md

 ## Dataset

-The dataset used in this project can be found [here](https://www.kaggle.com/datasets/largest-companies-by-number-of-employees).
+The dataset used in this project is provided for further exploration.
 It includes information about company names, employee counts, and countries.

 ## Installation